-Students at Auburn University face demanding mathematics courses required for engineering, physics, computer science, and other STEM majors.
-Courses in the calculus sequence often become major obstacles even for strong students.
+Students at Auburn University take demanding mathematics courses required for engineering, physics, computer science, mathematics, economics, and other STEM majors.
+Courses like MATH 1620 Calculus II, MATH 2630 Calculus III, and MATH 2650 Linear Differential Equations often become major obstacles even for strong students.

-Auburn University Calculus, Differential Equations, and Advanced Math Courses
+Auburn Calculus, Differential Equations, and Advanced Mathematics Courses

 Students from Auburn University frequently use Woody Calculus for help with the following courses.

-Course numbers listed below follow the Auburn Department of Mathematics and Statistics and the Auburn course catalog.
+Course numbers listed below follow the Auburn University mathematics course catalog and current Auburn mathematics degree listings.

 • Limits and continuity